Outgoing Email Limitations

 The following limits apply to the number of emails you may send from your Grid:

 - 50 emails per minute

 - 500 emails an hour

-These limits are cumulative across all email users on your (gs) Grid-Service, and include any mail scripts running on your sites in addition to email addresses you host.
+These limits are cumulative across all email users on your Grid, and include any mail scripts running on your sites.

 Example: Your email users could send up to 50 emails per minute for 10 minutes, at which point you would hit the 500 per hour mark and reach the limit.
 You could then send another 500 emails the next hour.

-Our servers currently have an automatic rate limit in place that will throttle traffic once the limit has been reached.
+Our servers currently have an automatic rate limiting feature in place that will throttle traffic once the ceiling has been reached.
 This will often display an error or bounceback message similar to the following:

 firstname.lastname@example.org SMTP error from remote mail server after end of data: 550 Administrative Prohibition

-Once the limit has been reached, your (gs) Grid-Service will not be able to send mail again until the throttle has reset, which can take up to an hour.
+Once the limit has been reached, your Grid will not be able to send mail again until the throttle has reset, which can take up to an hour.

 Note that the total amount of email coming from your server may be more than just the personal emails you send through your email software.
-Many popular Content Management Systems that are used for Blogs, Forums, Wikis, etc. include the ability to send periodic email notifications to your subscribers.
-Make sure that you keep these mass emails throttled below our limits.
+Many popular Content Management Systems that are used for blogs, forums, wikis, etc. include the ability to send periodic email notifications to your subscribers.
+Make sure that you keep those mass emails throttled below our limits.
 Here are a few suggestions for how to do this: